Which high-end polyphonic synth would you choose?

-I think it’s safe to say Prophet Xs are more popular with touring musicians and Quantums are more popular with hobbyists.
+I think it’s safe to say Prophet Xs are more popular with touring musicians and Quantums are more popular with studio and hobbyist musicians.
 This is a generalization of course.
 Both synths are popular with all types of producers.

-For me, having both really fills out my synthesizer polyphonic palette, especially with a Pro 2 and Pro 3 in the mix.
+For me, having both really fills out my synthesizer polyphonic palette, especially with a Pro 3 in the mix.
 Others may lean so heavily analog that having a Moog One would be an even better choice for them.
 Good Luck.